An M-Duino PLC: This controller is the heart of the system. It controls the display, generates interrupts, and controls the communication.

 Time Saving: Forget to go to view and write values in notebooks, your control system will do this job for you.

-Real time measurement: System provides reliable data quickly.
+Real time measurement: The system provides reliable data quickly.

 Digital data analysis: If you can measure it, you can improve it!